Many issues we face would make much more sense if we considered them self-punishment.

 So, we keep it up.

-But think about this: What if you had no desire – ZERO TENDENCY – to criticize yourself, hold yourself back or believe you are less than?
+But think about this: What if you had no part of you bent on criticizing yourself, hold yourself back or believe you are less than?
 In other words, we wave a magic wand and, presto!
 You are healed and fully capable of living in peace, joy and success.
 Do you want that?
 What would your life be like?

 I don’t know.

 I can’t imagine – it seems like such a foreign idea.